The hurdle rate is the minimum acceptable rate of return (MARR) a business requires on a capital project.

 To evaluate the project the calculated internal rate of return is compared to the hurdle rate set by the business.
 Assuming there are no other limiting factors, if the projects internal rate of return is greater than the hurdle rate then the project should go ahead, on the other hand, if the projects internal rate of return is less than the hurdle rate the project should not proceed.

-Hurdle Rate Formula Example
+How to Calculate Hurdle Rate in Excel Example

 If a business plans to invest in a new piece of equipment costing 20,000, and expects to save 5,000 a year for the next 5 years, then the internal rate of return of the project is given by the Excel RATE function as follows: